 In North America, there are several initiatives to improve the training and professional growth of the people who work in the Group, such as technical and administrative training, language courses, safety, first aid, awareness on the issue of sexual harassment and diversity in the workplace.
 In Europe, the main training sessions were on safety, technical skills and control of export processes, along with language courses.
 Lastly, in Asia, training for the entire company population was mainly focused on improving their knowledge of the English language.
 Technical training is provided for newly hired personnel.

 IMA ACADEMY PROJECT

 The Academy of the IMA Group is a training ecosystem in process of formation.
-It was launched in 2010 in response to the need to transfer general skills into IMA skills, combining plain knowing with knowing how to be.
+It was inaugurated in 2017 in response to the need to transfer general skills into IMA skills, combining plain knowing with knowing how.
 Various tools are used to implement the road map for developing the skills of the Group’s human resources:

 • job descriptions, that describe the corporate roles and skills mapping;

 • training catalogue, an organized compendium of training paths that could potentially be taken, comprising over 245 courses;